 The stresses of today’s healthcare system threaten the delivery of compassionate care.
 Financial pressures and administrative demands mean less time with patients and a focus on diagnosis and treatment rather than the impact an illness can have on the patient and family.
 Many caregivers today are anxious, frustrated and under pressure – with no structured outlet for expressing their feelings and little preparation for the difficult communication issues that are an inevitable part of patient care.

-The Schwartz Center Rounds® program, now taking place in more than 400 healthcare organizations throughout the U.S. and Canada and more than 120 throughout the U.K., offers healthcare providers a regularly scheduled time during their fast-paced work lives to openly and honestly discuss the social and emotional issues they face in caring for patients and families.
+The Schwartz Rounds® program, now taking place in more than 470 healthcare organizations throughout the U.S., Canada, Australia, New Zealand and more than 190 sites throughout the U.K. and Ireland, offers healthcare providers a regularly scheduled time during their fast-paced work lives to openly and honestly discuss the social and emotional issues they face in caring for patients and families.
 In contrast to traditional medical rounds, the focus is on the human dimension of medicine.
 Caregivers have an opportunity to share their experiences, thoughts and feelings on thought-provoking topics drawn from actual patient cases.
 The premise is that caregivers are better able to make personal connections with patients and colleagues when they have greater insight into their own responses and feelings.

 A hallmark of the program is interdisciplinary dialogue.
 Panelists from diverse disciplines participate in the sessions, including physicians, nurses, social workers, psychologists, allied health professionals and chaplains.
 After listening to a panel’s brief presentation on an identified case or topic, caregivers in the audience are invited to share their own perspectives on the case and broader related issues.

-In order to conduct Schwartz Center Rounds, your healthcare institution must be a member of the Schwartz Center for Compassionate Healthcare.
-Please visit our membership page for information on becoming a member or complete our brief online membership application.
+In order to conduct Schwartz Rounds, your healthcare institution must be a healthcare member of the Schwartz Center for Compassionate Healthcare.
+Please visit our healthcare membership page for information on becoming a member or complete our brief online healthcare membership application.
 See ideas for how to fund your membership.

-Caregivers who participated in multiple Schwartz Center Rounds sessions reported:
+Caregivers who participated in multiple Schwartz Rounds sessions reported: